Editor’s Note: This post was updated on March 20, 2019.

 If you run a linear regression on bounce rates and conversion rates, there’s pretty much no correlation.
 Even if there were, you have to keep things in context and think about user intent at different stages.

 For example, you can see in the image above that display has a high bounce rate, but about the same conversion rate as other channels.
 A high bounce rate here isn’t necessarily a bad thing, depending on how you’re spending your ad dollars.

-That’s why it’s recommended, if you’re spending money on online marketing and operating in various acquisition channels, to do some basic attribution modeling and at least analyze your conversion paths.
+That’s why, if you’re spending money on online marketing and operating in various acquisition channels, you’ll need some basic attribution modeling to analyze your conversion paths.

 Often, this isn’t possible.
-For instance, in the case of ecommerce, you’re usually not going to have separate paid acquisition product pages, so you’re going to get a mix of traffic sources.
+For instance, eCommerce doesn’t usually have separate paid acquisition product pages, so you’re going to get a mix of traffic sources.
 What’s that mean?
 Basically, make sure you’re keeping traffic source and campaign in mind when you’re analyzing landing pages to research those with low bounce rates.

 For instance, if you go to Behavior >Site Content > Landing Pages, and view your report using the comparison feature, you’ll see something like this:

 Now, you’re looking for pages with a solid amount of traffic yet have a high bounce rate.
 Google Analytics tells us here that number three on the list is a good candidate to look into (33% higher than average bounce rate).

 Before you jump right in and start changing your landing page up, I’d go into Google Analytics, click the URL that has the high bounce rate, and add a secondary dimension: Default Channel Grouping or Source/Medium.
 Then, view bounce rate by channel and see what’s up.

 In the case of the client above, the high bounce rate on that page was due to the page receiving almost all organic traffic, and the others being heavily paid traffic.